weshebert20/design-and-css-challenge-lab/README.md

 ### Real-World Applications

-The scenario presented to you in this lab is very similar to the scenario you would encounter everyday working in a web agency - you’re handed a design file, often with little to no context, with only the knowledge that the client wants it to look ‘good’.
-This is actually a more technical comp than you should expect.
-Since the client doesn’t know what a div is or what semibold is in numeric font weight, YOU need to act as an advisor for them and pick the best tool for the job.
+The scenario presented to you in this lab is very similar to the scenario you would encounter everyday working in a web agency - you’re handed a design file, often with little to no context, with only the knowledge that the client wants it to look "good".
+This is actually a much better comp than you can typically expect.
+Since the client doesn’t know what a `div` is, or what semibold is in numeric font weight, YOU need to act as an advocate for them and pick the best tool for the job.

 In completing this lab, you'll be performing these common daily dev tasks:

 - Build a website from a [design file](starter_code/design_file.txt)
 - Integrate advanced CSS properties
 - Use HTML5 structural elements
-- Use CSS [Resets](http://meyerweb.com/eric/tools/css/reset/index.html) to "[normalize](https://cdnjs.cloudflare.com/ajax/libs/normalize/5.0.0/normalize.css)" the rendering of your page across different browsers
+- Use CSS boilerplates to "[reset](http://meyerweb.com/eric/tools/css/reset/index.html)" or "[normalize](https://cdnjs.cloudflare.com/ajax/libs/normalize/5.0.0/normalize.css)" the rendering of your page across different browsers
 - Use the Box Model to style element borders and structure your page

 ### Technical Requirements

 To complete this lab, you'll need to:

-- Use HTML5 structural elements (nav, header, footer)
+- Use HTML5 structural elements (`nav`, `header`, `footer`)
-- Use a CSS Reset file in addition to your style.css file to style the page
+- Use a CSS Reset or Normalize file in addition to your `style.css` file
-- Use IDs and Classes to to select and style elements on the page
+- Use IDs and Classes to select and style elements on the page
 - Style your text with the Google Fonts provided by your style guide
 - Follow naming conventions, maintain consistency across .html and .css files and use best practices for naming IDs and Classes
 - Indent nested elements to increase your code's readability